-to increase bribery by firms from non-member countries.
+This paper was motivated by the previous empirical finding that the OECD's Anti-Bribery Convention, while reducing bribery by firms from member countries, seems to increase bribery by firms from non-member countries.
 This result begged explanation.
 Why should firms that do not fall under the jurisdiction of a treaty be affected at all?
 We provide an answer rooted in the general logic of regulatory leakage, or the tendency of regulated behavior to shift to less well-regulated jurisdictions.
 Our game-theoretic model explores a market where which firms can enter through bribery or clean entry and rents depend on the number of competitors.
-In equilibrium, factors that increase the marginal cost of entry for a group of actors-even in expectation can incentivize entry, and via bribery specifically, for other actors.
+In equilibrium, factors that increase the marginal cost of entry for a group of actors - even in expectation - can incentivize entry, and via bribery specifically, for other actors.
 The ABC may have done just this.
-By creating an effective form of peer-review enforcement it raised the costs of "paying to play" for subject firms.
-Yet, this increased the opportunity of acquiring rents for non-subject firms, incentivizing them to pay to play more often.
+By creating an effective form of peer review enforcement it raised the costs of "paying to play" for subject firms, incentivizing them to pay to play more often.

 Our theoretical model provides an explanation for the unexpected finding that the ABC increased bribery among non-subject firms.
 But the model generates additional observable implications about the relationship between productivity and bribery and how differential enforcement across member states might affect these patterns.
-The model suggests more productive firms are less likely to bribe, a prediction borne out in the data.
+The model suggests that more productive firms are less likely to bribe, a prediction borne out in the data.
 In an extension, we analyzed how subject firms might be able to evade enforcement by subcontracting with firms who do not fall under the Convention's jurisdiction.
-We examined these additional implications by looking at how patterns of FDI changed pre and post-ABC for firms from low enforcement and high enforcement home countries.
+We examined these additional implications by looking at how patterns of FDI changed pre- and post-ABC for firms from low enforcement and high enforcement home countries.
 The evidence suggests that the ABC'S bribery deterrent mattered most for firms from high enforcement environments and that such enforcement may have even encouraged increased participation by firms from low enforcement environments.
-We also analyzed results from a new question fielded in the Vietnam PCI and found that firms from these high-enforcement jurisdictions are most likely to engage in behavior likely designed to evade the Convention - namely, by subcontracting with non-subject firms who can engage in illicit behavior on behalf of the subject firms.
+We also analyzed results from a new question fielded in the Vietnam PCI and found that firms from these high enforcement jurisdictions are most likely to engage in behavior likely designed to evade the Convention - namely, by subcontracting with non-subject firms who can engage in illicit behavior on behalf of the subject firms.
 This result further emphasizes a general point about leakage: the creative agency of actors can lead to regulatory evasion.